Abhinav2065/portfolio-kde-plasma/README.md

 ## Project Details

 This Project is trying to simulate or replicate a Linux Based Desktop Environment Linux Kde Plasma.
-It has basic things that an linux installation has like a browser, terminal, start menu, taskbar, etc.
+It has basic things that an linux installation has like a working browser, working terminal with a lot of commands, start menu, taskbar, draggable apps when they open, etc.
 A non technical person could easily mistake this site for an acutal desktop if the tab is in fullscreen.

 ### Tech Stack Used

 This Project is made using react+vite, with JS.
-There is not any extra library used for things like the terminal or any other features of the OS.

 ### Rough Idea of how things work